DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

   This affects the upload pass time.
 Additionally, we calculate the transfer rate, i.e. how much data will be sent through the PCI-E bus per second.
 * *Use async transfer* - controls whether to execute upload pass in the transfer queue.
 * *Terrain dimension* - the size of the height and normal maps for terrain.
-This slider affects the compute pass time and partially the graphics pass time since the number of triangles and memory loads depends on the terrain resolution.
+This slider affects the compute pass time and partially the graphics pass time since the number of triangles and memory loads depend on the terrain resolution.
 * *Use async compute* - controls whether to execute compute pass in a separate compute queue.
 * *Double buffering* - changes the compute to graphics synchronization method.
-The compute pass will overlap with all graphics commands in the previous pass, which increases the frame latency.
+With double buffering, the compute pass overlaps with all graphics commands in the previous pass, which increases the frame latency.

 ![](img/img7.png)